-This passenger ship terminal was used as a dock for ships headed to Ogasawara Island.
-It has a variety of facilities such as hotels, wedding halls, offices, Japanese, Western and Chinese restaurants, cafes, local product shops, convenience stores, clinics, dentists, ATMs, post offices and parks.
+The Takeshiba Passenger Ship Terminal is used as a dock for ships heading to Izu and Ogasawara Islands.
+It offers a variety of facilities such as hotels, wedding halls, offices, Japanese, Western and Chinese restaurants, cafes, local product shops, convenience stores, clinics, dentists, ATMs, post offices, and parks.

-First started operating in April 1996.
-The terminal is usually closed, and opens only for ships to dock with a reservation.
-The Museum of Maritime Science is located next to it, and the Oedo Onsen Monogatari and National Museum of Emerging Science and Innovation are also located near it.
+The terminal first started operating in April 1996.
+Usually closed, it opens only for ships to dock or with a prior reservation.
+It is located near Odaiba, a popular area among tourists, and is close to The Museum of Maritime Science, The Oedo Onsen Monogatari Spa, and the National Museum of Emerging Science and Innovation, also called the Miraikan.

 - Address 2-8-11 Aomi, Koto-ku, Tokyo, 135-0064

 This terminal is built for car ferries to connect Tokushima Port in Shikoku and Mojiko port in Kyushu, and very easy to access from Odaiba.
 The building has four floors, with the entrance on the first floor, the ticket counter on second, and the waiting lobby on the third floor.

 - Address 4 Chome-8 Ariake Kōtō-ku, Tōkyō-to 135-0063 Japan

 This terminal is located in Yokohama, the second-largest city in Japan, right after Tokyo.
 Many large international cruise ships arrive at this terminal, a two story building with a rooftop observation deck and various restaurants and cafes.
 Some sightseeing spots such as Yamashita Park and Yokohama China Town are just a short walk away.

 The History of Buddhism in JapanHow To: Japanese History and Tradition